clingen-data-model/website-clinicalgenome/README.md

 # Clinicalgenome.org Website Product
+**Repo: website-clinicalgenome**
-**website-clinicalgenome** - The foundation and background for how the clinicalgenome.org website as a product is structured.
+The foundation and background for how the clinicalgenome.org website as a product is structured.

 ## How To Use
 - This repo is allows users and stakeholders a single place to learn about the clinicalgenome.org website product without having to know about each of the different code repositories.